ntoump/CS50AI/README.md

-###### NOTE: It is possible that the program has, partially or entirely, been changed since I completed it, in August of 2020.
+###### NOTE: It is possible that the program has been, partially or entirely, altered since I completed it, in August of 2020.